-As part of the efforts, the Cooperative Insurance Company (CIC) in partnership with the Ministry, is involved in promoting the cooperative model of an enterprise to the youth, with university students a key target.
+As part of the efforts, the Cooperative Insurance Company (CIC), in partnership with the Ministry, is involved in promoting the co-operative model of an enterprise to the youth, with university students a key target.

-A campaign dubbed I’m a Co-operator seeks to impress upon young people the importance of cooperatives as a development tool that can effectively transform lives economically and socially.
+A campaign dubbed I’m a Co-operator seeks to impress upon young people the importance of co-operatives as a development tool that can effectively transform lives economically and socially.

 Other ventures of interest include the introduction of boda-boda businesses in which youths are encouraged to form groups through to buy motorbikes for the boda-boda businesses.

-To bring sanity to public transport, matatu and bus operators had to organize themselves into cooperatives of companies for ease of management and enforcement of discipline.
+To bring sanity to public transport, matatu and bus operators had to organize themselves into co-operatives of companies for ease of management and enforcement of discipline.

 It was mandatory for all those seeking a Transport Licensing Board (TLB) certification to be members of a Sacco or belong to a company.
 About 1,000 matatu Saccos and 400 companies have been registered.

-Matatu operators, who constitute 80 per cent of the public transport system, are estimated to have an annual turnover of Kshs73 billion.
+Matatu operators, who constitute 80 percent of the public transport system, are estimated to have an annual turnover of Kshs73 billion.

 To its credit, the sector buys Kshs4 billion insurance premiums every year and remits Kshs1 billion taxes annually.

-The Matatu Saccos have played a signiﬁcant role in the growth of public transport and some have now become respected brands in the sector.
+The Matatu Saccos have played a signiﬁcant role in the growth of public transport, and some have now become respected brands in the sector.

 The Saccos proved to be the most viable way to manage large public transport ﬂeets.
 They have also been pioneers in changing the image of public transport, which was dominated by rogue drivers and touts without regard for traffic rules.

-There are currently 440 housing cooperatives (248 actives) under the umbrella of Nachu.
+There are currently 440 housing co-operatives (248 actives) under the umbrella of Nachu.
 With the development of the movement, it’s a guarantee that low-income earners can access affordable and decent housing.

-Cooperatives have also invested in commercial buildings countrywide.
+Co-operatives have also invested in commercial buildings country-wide.

-The landscape of most urban centers is covered by cooperative owned buildings such as Harambee Plaza, Afya Centre, Hazina Towers, Kuscco Centre, Cooperative Bank House, Meru Mwalimu Plaza in Meru and Ndege Chai Plaza in Kericho.
+The landscape of most urban centers is covered by co-operative owned buildings such as Harambee Plaza, Afya Centre, Hazina Towers, Kuscco Centre, Cooperative Bank House, Meru Mwalimu Plaza in Meru and Ndege Chai Plaza in Kericho.

 A quarter of the nearly Kshs200 billion goes towards ﬁnancing education.

-Indeed, cooperatives have provided successful models to encourage savings and access affordable credit to about 95 percent of the 278,000 teachers employed by the TSC and an equal percentage in private learning institutions.
+Indeed, co-operatives have provided successful models to encourage savings and access affordable credit to about 95 percent of the 278,000 teachers employed by the TSC and an equal percentage in private learning institutions.